-Lean more about the GMAT Quantitative section in this official GMAC video.
-The ‘Quant’, along with the Verbal section, forms the core GMAT score, which may be between 200 and 800 and that business schools quote in their admission requirements.
+Learn more about the GMAT Quantitative section in this official GMAC video.
+The “Quant”, along with the Verbal section, forms the core GMAT score, which may be between 200 and 800 and that business schools quote in their admission requirements.

-The Quant Section of the GMAT Exam consists of 37 questions, which should be answered within 75 minutes.
+As of April 2018, the Quant section of the GMAT exam consists of 31 questions, which should be answered within 62 minutes.
 It contains two major types of questions – problem solving and data sufficiency.

 The Quantitative section of the GMAT exam can help the admissions committee determine which students are capable of solving problems using quantitative data and showing good judgment when they have sufficient information to make decisions.

-If you have any additional questions concerning the Quant section, or any section of the GMAT, ask our experts, who will answer all your questions in detail.
+If you have any additional questions concerning the Quant section, or any other section of the GMAT, ask our experts who will answer all your questions in detail.
 Post your questions in the PrepAdviser Forum.